enasequence/ena-browser-documentation/browser/rulespace.rst

 2. **A Graphical User Interface**
     This component in the ENA Browser allows users to create, view and edit rules with assistance.
 This fully integrates with the Advanced Search interface for easily capturing Rules from searches.

-The RuleSpace system can be accessed and managed using 2 authentication options.
+The Rulespace system can be accessed and managed using 2 authentication options.

 Authentication using AAP Account
 ================================